refinery-platform/django_docker_engine/README.rst

 - `docker-py <https://github.com/docker/docker-py>`_: The official
   Python SDK for Docker.
-It uses much the same vocabulary as the CLI, but with `tricky differences <https://github.com/docker/docker-py/issues/1510>`_ in meaning.
-The alternatives are calling the CLI commands as subprocesses, or hitting the socket API directly.
+It uses much the same vocabulary as the CLI, but with some `subtle differences <https://github.com/docker/docker-py/issues/1510>`_ in meaning.
+It's better than the alternatives: calling the CLI commands as subprocesses, or hitting the socket API directly.

 - `django-http-proxy <https://github.com/yvandermeer/django-http-proxy>`_: